 The Board of Directors oversees all of the Company's business, property and affairs.
 The Chairman of the Board and the executive officers keep the members of the Board informed of the Company's business through discussions at Board meetings and by providing them reports and other materials.
-During 2023, the Company's Board of Directors held fourteen regular meetings.
-Each of the directors attended 93% of the total number of meetings of the Board and the total number of meetings held by all committees of the Board on which he/she served.
+During 2024, the Company's Board of Directors held twelve regular meetings.
+Each of the directors attended at least 83% of the total number of meetings of the Board and the total number of meetings held by all committees of the Board on which he/she served.